sbera717/BookWise-AI/README.md

 Run **java -jar "name-of-the-jar-file"**.

-Ensure that SQL Server and Redis are installed.
-You can also use MySQL by modifying the details in the **application.properties** file.
+Ensure that SQL and Redis are installed.

 **Note**: To use AI functionality, refer to the FastAPI README file.
 The other application should run concurrently with this one as it provides necessary data for functionality.